This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 These are just a few of the potential complications a child with cerebral palsy may have and the prevalence of each.
 Every child is unique, and the prognosis for that particular child could be vastly different from what is expected from the research data.

 Even with these complications, the forecast for quality of life or the ability to be independent is not pre-determined.
-There are many ways parents and doctors can improve the outlook with treatment and ensure children stay healthy and active.[4]
+There are many ways parents and doctors can improve the outlook with treatment.
+Children stay healthy and active with the right support and interventions.[4]

 The good news about predicting the future for children with cerebral palsy is that it is never permanent.
-In most cases, it is impossible to deliver an exact prognosis on a child.
+Delivering an exact prognosis for a child is impossible.

-This means that parents and individuals can and should feel empowered to improve the overall outlook and expectations for the future.
+This means that parents and individuals can and should feel empowered to improve their overall outlook and expectations for the future.

 Parents must learn all they can about their child’s particular diagnosis with its accompanying disabilities and complications to improve prognosis.
 Evaluations by specialists can help determine any hearing or vision loss, breathing difficulties, intellectual disabilities, mobility issues, and more.

-With this knowledge, parents can then take steps to make sure their child receives the best and most timely interventions for those issues.
-Working closely with specialists and therapists is key to deriving the best outcome.
+With this knowledge, parents can then ensure their child receives the best and most timely interventions for those issues.
+Working closely with specialists and therapists is critical to deriving the best outcome.

 Treatment is crucial, but it is just one part of improving prognosis.
 Parents should also encourage and teach their children to be independent, social with other children, do their best at school, accept and celebrate their differences, develop a positive attitude, and learn how to compensate for and live with their disabilities.